Jiahao-B-Lai/w4111-proj-WorldCup-DB/README.md

 H, though we did not show the knockout stage information.

 ## Features in Part 1 proposal that we didn't implement
-1.Match data insertion.
+1. Match data insertion
-2.Detailed comparison of players' specific skills such like tackling, dribbing, etc.
+2. Detailed comparison of players' specific skills such like tackling, dribbing, etc.

 ## Two of the web pages that require the most interesting database operations
 1. **Players** tab:
-* this web page features 8 input text, all serving their unique SELECT and INSERT query.
-For example, input under the section titled
+  > * The content of this page has been explained above
-**Players Performance Comparison** are passed in as parameter for SQL search for a specified pattern, which accompanied by SELECT() and COUNT() function altoghter enable player performance data retrieval and summary.
+  > * this web page features 8 input text, all serving their unique SELECT and INSERT query.
+For example, input under the section titled **Players Performance Comparison** are passed in as parameter for SQL search for a specified pattern, which accompanied by SELECT() and COUNT() function altoghter enable player performance data retrieval and summary.

 2. **Teams** tab：
-* in this web page, the informations about teams are retrieved from 6 out 8 tables in our database.
+  > * in this web page, the informations about teams are retrieved from 6 out 8 tables in our database.
-* According to the team name the users input, this page firstly show all the match records in 2022 Qatar World Cup, including the date and time of each game, the home team and away team, the game score, the stadium held that game and the referee who officiated that game.
-When matching the user input with the team name in our database, we also use ```python params = {"search_team_name": f"%{name}%"} ``` and the condition```SQL (lower(team_name) LIKE lower((:search_team_name)) ``` in `WHERE` clause to eliminate the input case issues.
+  > * According to the team name the users input, this page firstly show all the match records in 2022 Qatar World Cup, including the date and time of each game, the home team and away team, the game score, the stadium held that game and the referee who officiated that game.
+When matching the user input with the team name in our database, we also use ```params = {"search_team_name": f"%{name}%"} ``` and the condition``` (lower(team_name) LIKE lower((:search_team_name)) ``` in `WHERE` clause to eliminate the input case issues.
-* Then it gives the coach's information of this team, including the coach's name, date of birth, and the date of this coach starting manage this team.
+  > * Then it gives the coach's information of this team, including the coach's name, date of birth, and the date of this coach starting manage this team.
-* The third part of this page shows the team squad.
+  > * The third part of this page shows the team squad.
 For each player in that team, this page gives which club the player plays for, so that we can see the distribution of club players in a national team.
 For example, in team france, there are four players coming from club Bayern Munich.